reactorlabs/RhoVec/semantics.md

     -----------------------------------  :: E_Subset1_Bool
     E C<v_1[v_2]> --> E C<v>

-If the index vector contains `True`, then the element at the corresponding location is selected; if it contains `False` then the corresponding element is skipped; if it contains `NA_b`, then `NA` (of the appropriate type) is selected.
+If the index vector contains `T`, then the element at the corresponding location is selected; if it contains `F` then the corresponding element is skipped; if it contains `NA_b`, then `NA` (of the appropriate type) is selected.

 If the boolean vector is too long, we extend the base vector with `NA`s.
 If the